GoogleCloudPlatform/cloud-data-quality/README.md

 make help
 ```

-Note that you may want to update the bazel cache in `.bazelrc` to a GCS bucket you have access to.
+Note that you may want to update the [bazel cache](https://docs.bazel.build/versions/master/remote-caching.html#google-cloud-storage) in `.bazelrc` to a GCS bucket you have access to.
 ```
 build --remote_cache=https://storage.googleapis.com/<your_gcs_bucket_name>
 ```

 ### Development without Bazel

-To install `clouddq` in a local python virtualenv using [poetry](https://python-poetry.org):
+To install `clouddq` in a local python virtualenv using [poetry](https://python-poetry.org) and [pyenv](https://github.com/pyenv/pyenv):
 ```
 make install
 ```

 Running `make install` will automatically enter a new virtualenv using `poetry shell` before installing `clouddq` in the virtualenv.
 If Python version `3.8.6` is not found, the script will promt you on whether you want to install it using `pyenv`.

-To enter the virtualenv by spawning a new shell at "$SHELL", run:
+To enter the virtualenv by spawning a new shell at `$SHELL`, run:
 ```
 poetry shell
 ```